Updated June 2024–Are you dreaming of visiting Ireland? Is the cost of a vacation to the Emerald Isle a mystery to you?

-To get an idea of how much you could be paying for airfare to Ireland, it’s best to first check on search engine tools like Google Flights, Hopper, Momondo, Skyscanner, Airfarewatchdog, and/or Kayak, which are all useful first steps in your initial research.
+To get an idea of how much you could be paying for airfare to Ireland, it’s best to first check on search engine tools like Google Flights, Hopper, Momondo, Skyscanner, and Kayak, which are all useful first steps in your initial research.

 When using Google Flights to do your research, you will need a Google account (a Gmail address).

-At one time, B&Bs were the preferred choice for tourists to Ireland, but today, there is a range of options available to suit every budget.
+At one time, B&Bs were the preferred choice for tourists to Ireland, but today, there are a range of accommodation options to suit every budget.

-They include the traditional Irish B&Bs, hotels, rental properties (including AirBnbs), glamping sites, and more.
+They include the traditional Irish B&Bs, hotels, rental properties (including AirBnbs), glamping sites, hostels, and more.

-Accommodation in Dublin and other major cities is naturally more expensive than comparable properties in Ireland’s countryside.
+Accommodation in Dublin and other major cities is naturally more expensive than comparable properties in Ireland’s countryside, and B&Bs in hotspots like Killarney and Dingle will be more expensive.

 Irish hotels, like their international counterparts, are rated using a star system.
 They range from 5-star establishments right down to 1-star hotels.